 The proper Position

 The basics of firing an AR 15 rifle is knowing what Position to assume.
 There are generally four positions you can take, standing, kneeling, prone, and sitting.
 Of the four, the standing Position is the most common.
+Using a quality bipod can change your game so whether you are choosing one of those 4 positions try to buy the best AR 15 bipod for your shooting success.

 However, the shooting stance to assume will depend largely on the purpose of firing the rifle.
 The standing Position offers mobility.
 Thus it is the stance taken when in a range or a shooting competition when you need to be constantly on the move.